-In order to ensure the safety of imported foods, the MHLW will gather information on food-safety problems occurring in other countries through relevant ministries and agencies, the National Institute of Health Sciences, the National Institute of Infectious Diseases and the governments of exporting countries and through the International Food Safety Authorities Network (INFOSAN) run by the World Health Organization (WHO) and will publish major cases on the website.
-And if it is found through the search that the violating food have already been imported into our country, the MHLW will instruct the relevant quarantine stations or local governments to investigate into the level of the distribution and the stock status of the foods in Japan and also instruct them to direct the importers and other concerned parties to carry out inspections, the recall of the foods and/or any other appropriate measures.
-The MHLW will also instruct quarantine stations to reinforce their inspections over the foods and will publish the progress of countermeasures being implemented.
+In order to ensure the safety of imported foods, the MHLW gathers information on foodsafety problems occurring in other countries through relevant ministries and agencies, the National Institute of Health Sciences, the National Institute of Infectious Diseases and the governments of exporting countries and through the International Food Safety Authorities Network (INFOSAN) by the World Health Organization (WHO) and publishes major cases on the website.

-(2) Promotion of hygiene control measures at the stage of exporting countries
+If, as a result of the, search that the violating food have already been imported into Japan, the MHLW instructs the relevant quarantine stations or local governments to investigate the distribution and the stock status of the foods and to instruct the importers and other concerned parties to carry out inspections, the recall of the foods and/or any other appropriate measures.
+The MHLW also instructs quarantine stations to reinforce their inspections over the foods and publishes the measures to address the issue.

-The MHLW will promote hygiene control measures in exporting countries through the following efforts so that any violation of the Act may be prevented at the stage of the production in exporting countries.
+(2) Promotion of hygiene control measures in exporting countries

-(i) Dissemination of information about the food-hygiene regulations of our country and other relevant information
+The MHLW promotes hygiene control measures in exporting countries through the following efforts to prevent violation of the Act at the production stage in exporting countries.

-The MHLW will provide on the website the English translation of the food hygiene regulations of our country, the lists of foods subject to inspection order or to enhanced monitoring inspection, this Plan as well as the results of the monitoring and guidance conducted under the Plan.
+(i) Dissemination of information on food-hygiene regulations of Japan

-In addition, the MHLW will strive to communicate such information widely among the government officials and producers of exporting countries by holding briefing sessions for the relevant staff of embassies located in Tokyo at the time of the revision of relevant standards, through seminars on food hygiene regulations organized by the Japan International Cooperation
+The MHLW provides on the website the English translation of the food hygiene regulations of Japan, the lists of foods subject to inspection order or enhanced monitoring inspection, this Plan as well as the results of the monitoring and guidance conducted under the Plan.

-Agency (JICA) as well as by holding explanatory meetings in exporting countries.
+In addition, the MHLW communicates such information widely among the government officials and producers of exporting countries by holding briefing sessions for the relevant staff of embassies located in Tokyo at the time of the revision of standards, through seminars on food hygiene regulations organized by the Japan International Cooperation Agency (JICA) as well as by holding meetings in exporting countries.